CarlosMAD10/IronCarlos/Midterm/Readme.md

 We must be careful to avoid models that overfit.
 Therefore, the standard procedure for parameter fine-tuning includes a cross validation system that tries to ensure that our model is not overfitting.
 We will use the K-fold method, one of the most widely used.

-After running a randomized search for the best parameter combinations, and running a second, more precise search based on that, we arrive at a set of parameters
+After running a randomized search for the best parameter combinations, and running a second, more precise search based on that (grid search), we arrive at a set of parameters that increases the accuracy of the model in 0.2-0.3%.

 # 6. Final results and conclusion